best-practice-and-impact/govcookiecutter/README.md

 Here's a few changes you should consider changing once you've created your new project:

 - Make sure the `README.md` reflects what **you** want to do with your project!
 - Have a look inside the `docs/aqa` folder; you may want to modify some of them, e.g. the AQA plan
 - Want to add some project-specific checklists to the pull/merge request template?
 See the relevant Markdown files within the `.github` (GitHub) or `.gitlab/merge_request_templates` (GitLab) folder

 ## Licence

 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

 ## Contributing

 If you want to help us build, and improve `govcookiecutter`, view our [contributing guidelines][contributing].

 ## Acknowledgements

 This template is based off the [DrivenData Cookiecutter Data Science][drivendata] project, especially around the template data and src folder structures, and the `make help` commands in the Makefiles.

 ---

-<a name="footnote-1">[1]</a>: Only secrets of specific patterns are detected by the pre-commit hooks.
-See
+<a name="footnote-1">[1]</a>: [Only secrets of specific patterns are detected by the
-[here][docs-pre-commit-hooks-secrets-definition] for further details.
+pre-commit hooks][docs-pre-commit-hooks-secrets-definition].

 [aqua-book]: https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government
 [aqua-book-resources]: https://www.gov.uk/government/collections/aqua-book-resources